james-ralph8555/pagesonic/ARCH.md

 minimal UI; developers can build custom controls by reading the store .
 PDFSlick wraps PDF.js so that reactive frameworks like SolidJS can subscribe to state changes, addressing integration difficulties of vanilla PDF.js .

+Implementation note (current code): The initial implementation uses plain PDF.js with SolidJS signals (see src/stores/pdf.ts and src/components/PDFPage.tsx) rather than PDFSlick.
+This keeps the dependency surface small and performs well, but we can swap to PDFSlick later if we want its built-in store and utilities.
 Text extraction – PDF.js exposes getTextContent() for each page.
 A typical extraction function loops through all pages and concatenates item.str from text.items[] to build the page text •